 1. Arrival in Asia – Day One: Try to keep your child awake as much as humanly possible until 6 or 7 pm local time

-The hope is that your kiddo will go to sleep easily since they’re tired from the flight, and from not being allowed to nap too much that day.
-Also, it will feel like the middle of the night for them, so while they may go to sleep easily, they’ll almost certainly wake up 4-6 hours later feeling ready to start the day.
+The hope is that your kiddo will go to sleep easily since they’re tired from the flight.
+And also from not being allowed to nap too much that day.
+Remember it will feel like the middle of the night for them.
+So while they may go to sleep easily, they’ll almost certainly wake up 4-6 hours later feeling ready to start the day.

-On night one, I’d suggest getting up with your baby, and hanging out with them for a few hours – you’ll feel like getting up too since your body will think it’s the morning – and then as soon as you see a yawn, put them back down and hope they sleep through for a few more hours bringing you to local morning time.
+On night one, I’d suggest getting up with your baby, and hanging out with them for a few hours.
+You’ll feel like getting up too since your body will think it’s the morning.
+As soon as you see a yawn, put them back down, and hope they sleep through for a few more hours bringing you to local morning time.

 Your kiddo will want to sleep more than anything else during the day, but do not let them.
-Again, once they hit 7 pm local time they will be ready for sleep and they’ll likely sleep a bit longer that night, maybe not through to 7 am local time, but more like 3 or 4 am.
-When they wake, get them up for a while, but try to keep them in as little light as possible, then put them down again when they show sleepy signs.
+Again, once they hit 7 pm local time, they will be ready for sleep.
+They’ll likely sleep a bit longer that night.
+Maybe not through to 7 am local time, but more like 3 or 4 am.
+When they wake, get them up for a while, but try to keep them in as little light as possible.
+Then put them down again when they show sleepy signs.

 3. Make sure you wake them up no later than 7 or 8 am local time to start their day

-Try to get them to stay awake as much as possible between the hours of 6/7 am and 6/7 pm so that their brain will want to sleep between the hours of 6/7 pm and 6/7 am.
+Try to get them to stay awake as much as possible between the hours of 6/7 am and 6/7 pm.
+This way their brain will want to sleep between the hours of 6/7 pm and 6/7 am.